 - 1. Students can satisfy the graduation requirement for foreign languages by enrolling in courses in French or Spanish or by pursuing an approved learning program in another language outside of school. - 2.
-A student who wishes to take an outside language (online) must obtain the approval of the counselor and principal.
+A student who wishes to take an outside language (online) must obtain the approval of the High School Guidance Counselor and High School Principal.

-Note: Students planning to attend college or university are recommended to take at least three years of one foreign language.
+Note: Students planning to attend college or university are recommended to take at least three years of the SAME foreign language in order to meet most university requirements.

-French: Beginner

-The Beginner French course aims at developing language acquisition.
+French: BeginningGr 9-121 year1 creditThe Beginner French course aims at developing language acquisition.
 The course is designed to teach beginner grammar and vocabulary with an emphasis on meaningful communication.
 There is also a cultural component that exposes students to art and cultures of the French-speaking world.
-The course is a skills-based course, and activities are planned with a view to develop all four skills (listening, speaking, reading, and writing).
+The course is a skills-based course, and activities are planned with a view to develop all four skills (listening, speaking, reading, and writing).1 year1 credit

-French: Intermediate

-The Intermediate French course is designed to expand students' knowledge, understanding, and use of the language.
+French: IntermediateGr 9-121 year1 creditThe Intermediate French course is designed to expand students' knowledge, understanding, and use of the language.
 At this stage, it is expected that students are able to communicate easily in French and can, to some extent, use the language creatively.
 They will have the opportunity to explore and respond to authentic materials and should be able to understand and appreciate short works of literature.
 The course activities are planned with a view to develop all four skills (listening, speaking, reading, and writing) with increased emphasis on authentic texts and materials.